Simulating Dynamic Tumor Contrast Enhancement in Breast MRI using Conditional Generative Adversarial Networks: Materials and Methods

-For the single-sequence pre- to post-contrast synthesis model, we used 668 cases without segmentation masks, out of the total of 922 cases of the dataset, as training data, while the remaining 254 cases with masks are randomly split into validation (224 cases) and test (30 cases) sets.
-All axial slices, i.e., tumor containing and non-tumor containing slices, were extracted from 3D fat-saturated T1-weighted (DCE-)MRI NIfTI volumes.
-These slices are then used as train, validation, and test data to enable the model to translate any 2D slice from the 3D volumes.
-For the segmentation model, the same test set is used, while for training and validation, 33 multi-focal cases are removed from the cases with masks before applying a 5-fold cross-validation, splitting the remaining 191 cases into training (80\%) and validation (20\%) subsets.
-For the multi-sequence pre to post-contrast synthesis model, we apply a new random split of the dataset in order to have a higher number of training cases, resulting in 772 train, 50 val, and 100 test cases.
+For the multi-sequence pre to post-contrast synthesis model, we apply a new random split of the dataset in order to have a higher number of training cases, resulting in 762 train, 50 val, and 100 test cases, and including only cases with a minimum of 3 available DCE-MRI sequences.
 In this multi-sequence scenario, all tumor-containing axial slices were extracted and used alongside an additional 10\% of axial slices adjacent to the tumor (i.e., 5\% before the first and 5\% after the last tumor-containing slice in axial dimension).
 Tumor containing slices are identified based on the bounding box annotations of the Duke Dataset.
 Pre- and post-contrast slices are extracted as corresponding pairs.